This is Tina Enghoff’s speak at the symposium Global Challenges 26th of August.

-Do take your time to read the texts in these two small books Hate is and Isolation even though they for now only exists as an artist book at the exbition bending the frame.
+Do take your time to read the texts in these two small books Hate is and Isolation even though they for now only exists as an artist book at the exhibition bending the frame.

 As I said before Hate is and Isolation, is connected to each other– in my opinion Isolation leads to Hate.
 How do we want to treat young people in prison do we want them to be a part of our society or do we want to fill them with hate and mistrust.

 I met Kamille.
 Kamille is a priest in the prison of Ringe.
-She is here today and been my totally inspirering partner in doing the isolation project.
-We were there several times together by my side photograping the small notes on the isolation cell doors.
+She is here today and been my totally inspiring partner in doing the isolation project.
+We were there several times together by my side photographing the small notes on the isolation cell doors.
 Small notes that indicates the small thing you can smash in a cell.
 Every time an inmate leaves the isolation cell a handritten status is made on a almost menial piece of papper.
 It is small marks – marks that does not seems of much, but The hate comes out – by kicking on the wall or trying to scratch a name, or trying to smash an unbreakable window.